You are on our United Kingdom site

 Britain Considers Incentive Schemes for Whistleblowers

-The UK government is to consider new ways to incentivise whistleblowers as part of a wide-ranging review and reform of existing anti-fraud legislation.
+The UK Government is to consider new ways to incentivise whistleblowers as part of a wide-ranging review and reform of existing anti-fraud legislation.

 By Alison Sneddon